Wearable Tech & Privacy · Jenntelligence.ai

 The 2025 npj Digital Medicine study of 17 wearable manufacturers found that privacy policies averaged 6,113 words.
 Ask three questions before accepting: Does it share data with third parties?
 Can it sell or transfer data if the company is acquired?
 Does it retain data after you delete your account?
 A 2025 ZDNet analysis identified Apple, Oura, Whoop, Withings, Coros, Dexcom, and Medtronic as having the most responsible data sharing practices.
 Xiaomi, Wyze, and Huawei received the highest risk scores in the academic study.

 I'm Jennifer Stivers, founder of Jenntelligence.ai, a division of MarketMind Consulting.
 I have a psychology degree and spent my career in marketing — at Apple, at a venture-backed startup that went public, at organizations like Coursera and GlobalEnglish.
 I built these guides using AI tools.
-The research questions, editorial decisions, and responsibility for accuracy are mine.
-Every claim in this guide is drawn from primary sources, investigative journalism, peer-reviewed research, or regulatory filings — all listed in the sources section.
+The research questions and editorial decisions were mine.
+Every claim is drawn from primary sources, investigative journalism, peer-reviewed research, or regulatory filings — all listed in the sources section.

 Every fact in this guide is drawn from the sources below.
 Where a specific claim is disputed or contested, that is noted in the relevant module.